Last updated: 25 September at 12.50am

-If you wear one, you should still do the important things necessary to prevent the spread of the virus.
+If you wear a face covering, you should still do the important things necessary to prevent the spread of the virus.

 - social distancing